 Per- and polyfluoroalkyl substances (PFAS) are a group of thousands of man-made chemicals.
 PFAS have been used in a variety of industries and consumer products around the globe, including in the U.S., since the 1940s.
-PFAS have been used to make coatings and products that are used as oil and water repellents for carpets, clothing, paper packaging for food, and cookware.
-They are also contained in some foams (aqueous film-forming foam or AFFF)

-currently used for fighting petroleum fires at airfields and in industrial fire suppression processes.
-PFAS chemicals are persistent in the environment and some are persistent in the human body - meaning they do not break down and they can accumulate over time.
+PFAS are found in many consumer products, as well as in industrial products, like firefighting agents called aqueous film forming foam (AFFF).
+PFAS is also found in essential use applications such as microelectronics, batteries, and medical equipment.
+PFAS chemicals are persistent in the environment, and some are persistent in the human body - meaning they do not break down and they can accumulate over time.